JJ-VP/BEARbot/README.md

 ### Setup the bot token

-1. Get your bot token from [Discord Developers](https://discord.com/developers/applications/)
+1. Get your bot token from [Discord Developer Portal](https://discord.com/developers/applications/)
 2. Create a file in the bot root called `.env`
 3. Put the following in the file